The internship became the ‘proper launching pad for a fantastic career’

 During the BEYA STEM Conference in February, Simmons acquired the Dr. Lydia W. Thomas Legacy Award, named for the 2003 Black Engineer of the Year, the second girl to earn this prestigious award.
 As a former president and CEO of Noblis, Thomas becomes responsible for the route of the employer’s new and rising technologies.

 “Almeria Simmons has spent 31 years at AT&T,” Spiraling said in her speech.
-“She gives returned thru AT&T, her church and sorority.”
+“She gives returned thru AT&T, her church, and sorority.”

 Growing up the oldest of four kids, Simmons stated her single-discern Mom stressed the significance of education.
-After graduating as valedictorian of the magnificence, younger Almeria’s difficult work opened doors to possibilities with a full-experience scholarship.
+After graduating as valedictorian of magnificence, younger Almeria’s difficult work opened doors to possibilities with a full-experience scholarship.

 Simmons graduated from Jackson State University with a bachelor’s degree in arithmetic and a minor in pc technology.
 She is the mom to twin sons and a daughter, all of whom have attended university.

 Through AT&T’s community outreach programs, she volunteers to serve at local colleges.
 She also helps her alma mater because she would like to peer them hold to provide schooling for next-technology college students.
-Simmons is energetic in the East Point College Park alumnae chapter of Delta Sigma Theta Sorority, Inc., a sorority of more than 200,000 college-educated women devoted to the carrier in programs that focus on the African American community.
+Simmons is energetic in the East Point College Park alumnae chapter of Delta Sigma Theta Sorority, Inc., a sorority of more than 200,000 college-educated women devoted to the carrier in programs focusing on the African American community.